Skip to main content

 Checklists and questionnaires are a good way to gather and organize the information you need for your divorce papers and court forms.
 Divorce attorneys especially rely on them to understand your financial position and personal history.
 Chasing down all the necessary documents is part of what divorce attorneys do.

-Having this stuff ready for your attorney will speed up the process.
+Having these documents ready for your attorney will speed up the process.
 Organizing your details can also help you better understand what to expect from a divorce.
 Divorce and family courts try to reach a fair result for everyone.
 Knowing the true state of your marital property and accounts can go a long way.

 Alimony and Spousal Support